ydethe/blocksim/README.md

 That's it !
 You are now ready to use blocksim library.
 In the folder tests and examples are a lot of examples that can be used as a starting point.

+The use of https://pypi.org/project/intel-scipy/ and https://ahrs.readthedocs.io/en/latest/index.html is under study

 # Run tests

 To run tests, just run: